Installing on Windows

 - Windows 10

-To develop applications using GStreamer for Windows we recommend using Windows 7 or later.
-Windows Vista may also work but it is not supported.
+To develop applications using GStreamer for Windows we recommend using Windows 10 or newer with Microsoft Visual Studio 2019 or newer.
+Older versions of each may also work, but they are not recommended.

 GStreamer package includes C headers (

 for any version of Microsoft Visual Studio.

 For convenience, property pages (

 There are 3 sets of files in GStreamer binaries:

 - The runtime files are needed to run GStreamer applications.
 You probably want to distribute these files with your application (or the installer below).